nimscore/waio-shell/README.md

 ## Usage

+> [!IMPORTANT]
-If you want to use it now, use this repo as dependency instead of crates.io outdated versions.
+> If you want to use it now, use this repo as a dependency instead of crates.io versions.

 ## First Stable Release